sada-kubsad/WhatTheHack/057-AzureRouteServer/Coach/Solution-01.md

 az network route-table route create -g $rg --route-table-name SpokeVMSubnetToOtherSpokeandBranch -n SpokeVMSubnetToSpoke2 --address-prefix 10.2.0.0/16   --next-hop-type VirtualAppliance  --next-hop-ip-address 10.0.1.4 az network route-table route create -g $rg --route-table-name SpokeVMSubnetToOtherSpokeandBranch -n SpokeVMSubnetToBranch --address-prefix 172.16.1.0/24 --next-hop-type VirtualAppliance  --next-hop-ip-address 10.0.1.4
 ```
+Note: Although you have a route attached to Spokes 1 and 2 to direct traffic to Branch via NVA (last line above to 172.16.1.0/24), it will still not go through the NVA because of the existance of a more specific route(/32) sent from the VNET gateway to direct all traffic to the datacenter NVA(/32) to the VNET gateway.
+The return traffic however goes through the Central NVA because of the route on the Gateway subnet to Spoke subnet.

 ## Will these Routing Table Scripts work?:
 ### GWSubnetToSpokes: GW subnet, route to Spokes, next hop Central NVA: